History of Vermont: American Revolutionary War (1775–1783)

 The battles of Bennington and Saratoga are recognized as the turning point in the American Revolutionary War.
+Both were fought in New York territory near the Vermont border, while Vermont (or New Connecticut) was an independent republic, and successfully defended its territory with cooperation of the colonies that had already joined the United States.
 They were the first major defeat of a British army and convinced France that the American rebels were worthy of military aid.
 General John Stark, who commanded the rebel forces at the Battle of Bennington, became widely known as the "Hero of Bennington".
 "Bennington Battle Day" (August 16, the anniversary of the battle) is a legal holiday in Vermont.
 Under the portico of the Vermont Statehouse, next to a granite statue of Ethan Allen, there is a brass cannon that was captured at Bennington.

-The Battle of Bennington, fought on August 16, 1777, was a seminal event in the history of the state of Vermont.
-The nascent republican government, created after years of political turmoil, faced challenges from New York, New Hampshire, Great Britain and the new United States, none of which recognized its sovereignty.

 During the summer of 1777, the invading British army of General John Burgoyne slashed its way southward through the thick forest, from Quebec to the Hudson River, captured the strategic stronghold of Fort Ticonderoga, and drove the Continental Army into a desperate southward retreat.
 Raiding parties of British soldiers and native warriors freely attacked, pillaged and burned the frontier communities of the Champlain Valley and threatened all settlements to the south.
 The Vermont frontier collapsed in the face of the British invasion.
 The New Hampshire legislature, fearing an invasion from the west, mobilized the state's militia under the command of General John Stark.

 General Burgoyne received intelligence that large stores of horses, food and munitions were kept at Bennington, which was the largest community in the land grant area.
 He dispatched 2,600 troops, nearly a third of his army, to seize the colonial storehouse there, unaware that General Stark's New Hampshire troops were then traversing the Green Mountains to join up at Bennington with the Vermont continental regiments commanded by Colonel Seth Warner, together with the local Vermont and western Massachusetts militia.
 The combined American forces, under Stark's command, attacked the British column at Hoosick, New York, just across the border from Bennington.
 General Stark reportedly challenged his troops to fight to the death, telling them that: "There are your enemies, the redcoats and the Tories.
 They are ours, or this night Molly Stark sleeps a widow!"
 In a desperate, all-day battle fought in intense summer heat, the army of Yankee farmers defeated the British, killing or capturing 900 soldiers.
 Burgoyne never recovered from this loss and eventually surrendered at Saratoga on October 17.

+Some armed conflict did occur on Vermont territory, including the Battle of Hubbardton.

 In 1778, David Redding, convicted of being a traitor to the colonies and a spy for the British, was hanged in Bennington.

 The first printing press in the state was established in Dresden in 1779.